Are All Kayak Scupper Plugs Universal?

 Do You Need a Specific Size Scupper Plug for Your Kayak?

 Many kayaks take universal scupper plugs; however, it’s not a one-size-fits-all.
-Many kayaks have to scupper holes of different shapes and sizes in the bottom, so they may require a specific size.
+Many kayaks have to scupper holes of different shapes and sizes, so you may require a specific size.

 To find the correct size of scupper plugs, you should measure the diameter of the scupper holes on your kayak.
 This will help determine which size to buy and save you the trouble of buying a few different sizes until you find the perfect fit.